daliworks/arduino_library/README.md

 - Jun.18.2016 : Now you can install Thingplus library with Arduino library manager

 ### Release Note
+- v1.0.10
+ - New example added for Arduino + Esp8266
+   - WARNING : This example CAN NOT receive actuator command from Thing+ due to WiFiEsp library Bugs.

 - v1.0.9
  - bug fixed
    - can`t not display floating point sensor value at esp8266